itaynir1/itaynir1/README.md

 # 👋 Hi, I’m Itay Nir:
- 👀 I’m interested in ... creating challenging projects and learning more about Ai<br>🌱 I’m currently learning ... c/c++ language<br>💞️ I’m looking to collaborate on ... java & python & Ai & ML & DL<br>🔒 Seeking opportunities in the Data Science and Cybersecurity field! 🛡️<br>📫 How to reach me ...https://www.linkedin.com/in/itay-nir-a880021ab/<br>
+ 👀 I’m interested in ... creating challenging projects and learning more about Ai<br>🌱 I’m currently learning ... c/c++ languages<br>💞️ I’m looking to collaborate on ... java & python & Ai & ML & DL<br>🔒 Seeking opportunities in the Data Science and Cybersecurity field! 🛡️<br>📫 How to reach me ...https://www.linkedin.com/in/itay-nir-a880021ab/<br>

 ## 🌐 Socials: